By Sylviane A. Diouf, Director of the Lapidus Center.

-Another African Burial Ground was officially “discovered” in New York City a few days ago.
+Another African Burial Ground was officially “discovered” in New York City in January 2016.
 Over 140 bones, bone fragments and a skull were recovered last summer at the 126th Metropolitan Transportation Authority bus depot in East Harlem, and preliminary analysis announced on January 20 shows that the skull most likely belonged to a woman of African descent.

 If this is news to most, it is not to preservationists, historians, and archivists who have been aware of the existence of the cemetery for years.
 They first voiced their concern about its future in 2008 when work was done on the Willis Avenue Bridge east of where the burial ground was located.